-2.2 Dosage for Major Depressive Disorder (MDD) The recommended starting dose for MDD is 150 mg once daily in the morning.
+2.2 Dosage for Major Depressive Disorder (MDD)

+The recommended starting dose for MDD is 150 mg once daily in the morning.
 After 4 days of dosing, the dose may be increased to the target dose of 300 mg once daily in the morning.
 It is generally agreed that acute episodes of depression require several months or longer of antidepressant treatment beyond the response in the acute episode.
 It is unknown whether the bupropion hydrochloride extended-release tablets (XL) dose needed for maintenance treatment is identical to the dose that provided an initial response.
-Periodically reasses the need for maintenance treatment and the appropriate dose for such treatment.
+Periodically reassess the need for maintenance content and the provided and initial response.
+Periodically reassess the need for maintenance content and the provided and initial response. nce treatment and the appropriate dose for such treatment.